 More information on the Storefront Mural Program can be found here

 The Excelsior Action Group is proud to announce the Excelsior Parklet Project!
 Funded by a generous grant from the San Francisco Office for Workforce Development, the Excelsior Parklet Project aims to beautify Mission Street in the Excelsior and support local businesses.
-The Excelsior Parklet project is a collaboration between the Excelsior Action Group, Mama Art Café, and Out of Site Youth Arts Center.
+The Excelsior Parklet project is a collaboration between the Excelsior Action Group, Mama Art Café, and Youth Art Exchange (Out of Site Youth Arts Center).